Frequently Asked Questions About Climbing Denali

 Q: What route should I climb on Denali?

 A: The majority of climbers on Denali (over 90%) attempt the West Buttress route, which is considered the least technical way to get to the summit.
 The Muldrow Glacier on the north side of the mountain is similar with regard to technical difficulty and length, but is far more committing and involved as you begin the climb by hiking in rather than flying to a base camp.
 Though technically much more difficult, the West Rib is the next most attempted route after the West Buttress, but only sees a handful of parties each year.
 In technical terms, it is substantially more difficult and more objectively dangerous as compared to the West Buttress.

 Q: Where can I found route information?

-A: The Ranger Station has an extensive library with great route information.
-There are also several books available that provide a wealth of Mt.
+A: The Ranger Station has an extensive library with great route information, and mountaineering rangers are available year-round to discuss routes and make suggestions based on a climber's goals and experience level.
+There are also many recommended books that provide a wealth of Mt.
 McKinley and Mt.
-Foraker climbing information.
+Foraker climbing information and detailed route descriptions.
 Our partner bookstore, Alaska Geographic, is a great place for these books.
-For recommendations or questions, please contact the Ranger Station.

 Q: How busy will it be on the mountain?

 A: Being an international destination, the definition of "busy" tends to vary widely among climbing groups.
 It is rare that a team or climber comes to Denali expecting a solitary experience, especially on the West Buttress.
 With the growing popularity of the Seven Summits, Denali's West Buttress route can have as many as 500 to 600 climbers on it during the peak of the climbing season from late-May and early June.
 While climbing teams are generally spread out between basecamp and the summit, both the 14,200-foot camp and the 17,200-foot High Camp can witness a few hundred climbers each during this period.

 Q: How long does a Mt.
 McKinley climb take?